Skip to main content

 Rest stops, refuel points, and overnight suggestions along this route.

-town in Yavapai County, Arizona, United States
+city in and county seat of Coconino County, Arizona, United States

 Mid-route town